 Identified risks are tracked in a department-level risk register and used as the basis for a consolidated risk register that provides the Risk and Compliance Committee with an overview of the key risks across the organisation.
-The Board and senior management are actively involved in a continuous risk assessment process as part of our risk management framework, supported by the annual Internal Capital Adequacy Assessment Process (“ICAAP”), which assesses the principal risks facing the Group.
+The Board and senior management are actively involved in a continuous risk assessment process as part of our risk management framework, supported by the new annual ICARA process which assesses the principal risks facing the Group.

 Stress tests include consideration of the impact of a number of severe but plausible events that could impact the business.
 The work also takes account of the availability and likely effectiveness of mitigating actions that could be taken to avoid or reduce the impact or occurrence of the underlying risks.

 The Group’s risk assessment process considers both the impact and likelihood of risk events which could materialise, affecting the delivery of strategic goals and annual business plans.
-A top-down and bottom-up approach ensures that our assessment of key risks is challenged and reviewed on a regular basis, with the Board and its committees receive regular reports and information from senior management, operational business units and the risk oversight functions.
+A top-down and bottom-up approach ensures that our assessment of key risks is challenged and reviewed on a regular basis throughout the year, with the Board and its committees receiving regular reports and information from senior management, operational business units and the risk oversight functions.

 Activities during the year

-The committee met six times during the year ended 31 May 2020 including:
+The committee met six times during the year, with the committee’s activities during the year including: